oprypin/mkdocs/docs/user-guide/deploying-your-docs.md

 # Deploying your docs

-A basic guide to deploying your docs to various hosting providers
+*A basic guide to deploying your docs to various hosting providers.*

 ---